asiffer/netspot/README.md

 ### Version 1.2

-Bye, bye python...
+Bye, bye Python...
 Welcome Go!
 The IDS has been reimplemented in `Go` for performances and concurrency reasons.

 A controller (CLI) is also provided so as to manage the NetSpot service.
 I don't know if I will put it in another package later.

+More tests are always needed.

 ### Version 1.1